Lypheo/average_mmr_monitor/README.md

 # Live MMR Monitor

-A Dota 2 monitoring tool that tracks your matches (and matches you live-spectate) and retrieves the lobby average MMR using the Game Coordinator API.
+A Dota 2 tool that retrieves the lobby average MMR of matches you play or live-spectate, using the Game Coordinator API.

 ## Prerequisites